 Your recording phone calls will be located in the Documents -> Saved Calls folder.

-Also try similar recording software like Audio Hijack Pro which records audio coming from software like FaceTime, Skype, iTunes, etc.
+Audio Hijack which records audio coming from software like FaceTime, Skype, iTunes, etc.

 Conclusion: